astefanich/ring_hunter/README.md

 A swing application which generates random trees and visually displays a depth-first search algorithm.

 ## Execute
-Open/double-click RingHunter.jar
-OR
-java -jar RingHunter.jar
+Open/double-click RingHunter.jar OR java -jar RingHunter.jar in a CLI

 ### Documentation
 <a href="https://astefanich.github.io/ring_hunter/"> Javadoc</a>